antitoxic/tweaks/apps.unix.list.md

  - Ease way to drag and drop files between windows
  - Shortcut to start common virtual machine (windows xp)
  - Autosave screenshots to file, easy way to make screenshots of areas of the screen
- - be able to list all files that a package installed
+ - Easy way to list all files that installed package added
+ - The speed of Google chrome but with the clever address bar of firefox
+ - Use GTK+ themes where pos
+ - PC must support PCI passthrough (IOMMU, also called VT-p by Intel )

 ## Packages